tdlazoen/modern_era_philosophy/README.md

 Although we used Python 2 throughout the program, I opted to use Python 3 for my project due to my project centering around Natural Language Processing.
 Python 3's treatment of all text as unicode would remove the headache of dealing with both string and unicode data types.

+*This provides a high-level summary of my project and insights gained.
+For a deeper dive into the process, see [process.md](process.md)*

 # The Results

 # Resources
 ### Web Scraping